Olaf Scholz: Personal life

 Olaf Scholz is married to fellow SPD politician Britta Ernst.
 The couple lived in Hamburg's Altona district before moving to Potsdam in 2018.

 Scholz was raised in the Protestant Church in Germany but later left it.
 At his inauguration as chancellor in 2021, he took the oath of office without a reference to God (the second chancellor to do so after Gerhard Schröder).
 He is the first chancellor of the Federal Republic of Germany who is not a member of a church.

 Scholz bears a striking resemblance to Chris Coons, an American politician who serves as a U.S. Senator from Delaware, which the two referenced when posing for a selfie together in February 2024 with the caption "Wer ist wer" (German for "who is who").

+In September 2023, Scholz was seen wearing an eye patch in a Twitter post following a jogging accident in his hometown.
+He said the injury "looks worse than it is".
+Becoming known as the Scholz eye patch, this visual accessory would go on to positively influence his public reputation in Germany.